Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

-They are wonderful as a snack in the kid’s lunchbox, for breakfast with your morning coffee, or served as a light dessert.
+They are wonderful as a snack in the kids’ lunchboxes, for breakfast with your morning coffee, or as a tasty Fall dessert.

 >> Related: Caramel Apple Cookies

 Soft Apple Cookie Ingredients

 For the cookies you will need: brown sugar, flour, 1 egg, butter, baking soda, pumpkin pie spice, salt, buttermilk, toasted pecans, and of course, apples.